August in the Bear Gallery

 Kathy Smith is a long-time resident of Homer, Alaska.
 She has been painting the Alaskan landscape for the past thirty years.
 Her work is influenced by seasonal cycles and natural events, such as tides, weather, earthquakes, volcanoes, and climate change.
 Her mixed media paintings include oil, encaustic, cold wax, ink, and printmaking.
 Her work is included in the Alaska State Council on the Arts Art Bank and in the permanent collection of the Pratt Museum.

 Kathy has traveled to several glaciers during her time in Alaska.
 Rivers of Ice is a chronicle of these visits and an artistic exploration of our glaciers as living entities, now receding to the point of extinction.

-Kathy’s artist’s talk will be about the work in her exhibition, Rivers of Ice, including a description of her visits to various glaciers, the effects of climate change on the Alaskan landscape, and her studio process for producing the work.
+Kathy’s in-person artist’s talk was canceled, but there is a digital presentation put together by Kathy about her work in her exhibition, Rivers of Ice, including a description of her visits to various glaciers, the effects of climate change on the Alaskan landscape, and her studio process for producing the work.

 Masks are required at all Fairbanks Arts artist talks.

 Kassandra Mirosh fell in love with Alaska in 1991 when she traveled to the Kenai Peninsula to work for the summer.
 She became enchanted by the vastness of the wilderness, the incredible abundance of wildlife, and the generosity of the people.
 In 1999 she moved to the Yup’ik village of Kasigluk to teach high school and has called Alaska home ever since.
 Currently, she teaches Art, English, U.S. History and Spanish in the small town of Healy in the Denali Borough.